 Then continue to Gyeongju National Museum.
 With its vast collections of artefacts, relics, and royal treasures, the museum offers a comprehensive insight into the art, culture, and history of the Silla dynasty.

-The final stop today is Daereungwon Tomb complex.
-Also known as Tumuli Park, the area has more than 20 tombs from the Silla period.
-Take a closer look at the Cheonmachong Tomb, a typical upper class tomb of the Silla era, with a wooden coffin placed inside an underground chamber covered with a mound of boulders and earth.
+The final stop today is Daereungwon Tomb complex(Tumuli Park).
+The area has more than 20 tombs from the Silla period.
+Take a closer look at the Cheonmachong Tomb, a typical upper class tomb of the Silla era with a wooden coffin placed inside an underground chamber covered with a mound of boulders and earth.

-If you wish to explore this evening, we suggest an independent evening walk to the Woljeong Bridge, an historical gateway connecting the royal palaces of Silla to the south.
-End the walk at the Woljie Pond, an artificial pond that was part of the palace complex of the ancient Silla.
+Our recommendation: If you wish to explore this evening, we suggest an independent walk to Woljeong Bridge, a historic gateway that once connected the royal palaces of Silla to the south.
+Conclude the walk at Wolji Pond, an artificial pond that formed part of the palace complex of ancient Silla.

 Overnight in Gyeongju